 This prominent part of Circassia’s pipeline seemed to be going rather well.
 The leading program to treat cat allergy was in Phase III.
-Circassia was just starting another Phase III for grass allergies, and it had two Phase II trials for ragweed and house mite dust allergies.
+Circassia was just starting another Phase III trial for grass allergies, and it had two Phase II trials for ragweed and house mite dust allergies.

 This blue sky scenario has now ended with the topline results of the study for cat allergy, in which Circassia’s candidate couldn’t beat the placebo.

 Not only does this knock out its most advanced program, but the ragweed and grass trials will also stop.
 The house mite dust program may still be finished, as it’s quite advanced.